 The recommended zoning details within Document 2 and the schedule in Document 3 conform with applicable Official Plan policies for Mainstreet Corridors, subject to the Evolving Neighbourhood Overlay, on Schedule B3 - Outer Urban Transect of the Official Plan.
 The Carleton Heights Secondary Plan applies, in addition to Urban Design Guidelines for High-rise Buildings.
 High-rise development up to 40 storeys is permitted in Mainstreet Corridors in the Outer Urban Transect, depending on the ability of the development to provide built form, height, and design transition to neighbouring areas consistent with relevant urban design policies and guidelines.
 The Carleton Heights Secondary Plan acknowledges the same requirements in determining appropriate building heights.
-Planning staff are satisfied that the recommended Zoning By-law amendment, including the proposed exceptions, is consistent with these objectives and represents compatible intensification and growth in accordance with relevant planning policy.
+Planning staff are satisfied that the recommended Zoning By-law amendment, including the proposed exceptions, is consistent with relevant planning policy.